Kanchan786786/Capstone_project-/README.md

-Project Title: Capstone Project - Initial Financial Data Upload
+Project Title: Capstone Project - Financial Data

 Description:
-This repository contains the initial raw data for the capstone project focused on financial analysis.
-The dataset includes essential financial data for Meta Platforms, Inc., organized across several sheets to provide comprehensive insights into the company's fiscal health and performance.
+This repository contains the start to end material and project resourses for the capstone project focused on financial analysis.
+The dataset includes essential financial data for 5 major companies Meta Platforms, Google, Snapchat, Microsoft, Apple and we organized across several sheets to provide comprehensive insights into the company's fiscal health and performance.
 The initial data covers:

 Balance Sheet: Key metrics on assets, liabilities, and equity, detailing Meta's financial position over time.
 Income Statement: Detailed income data, including revenues, expenses, and net income figures.